 OK, so there was never any 60mph turnpike speed limit.
 But the basic outline – government nationalizes railway, government spends lots of money on electrification, government then constructs brand-new parallel high-speed system out of whole cloth – is exactly the history of the JR Group.

-Know what?
 JR is private.
-Well, it’s private in the sense that GM is private.
+Or rather, it’s private in the sense that GM is private.
 The Japanese National Railways had a whole chunk of debt

 from building the Shinkansen system, so the Japanese government spun it off into two companies – one that just held the primary rail assets, one that held the debt and other assorted frivolities.
 All the union contracts were renogiated.
 Pretty much like “old GM” and “new GM.”